GoogleChrome/web.dev/src/site/content/en/media/resolution/index.md

 It's worth reiterating that you should start from the highest resolution and bitrate file you have available.
-If you're upgrading an older site, you'll want to find your original camera or other high resolution sources and convert from that rather than from flv and f4v files.
+If you're upgrading an older site, you'll want to find your original camera or other high resolution sources and convert from that rather than from, for example, flv and f4v files.